HOTEL PHOTOGRAPHY IS AT THE HEART OF WHAT WE DO

 Prepare your hotel for photography as you would for a royal visit …

-We’ve heard it said that you should prepare for a hotel photo shoot in the same way that you would prepare for a royal visit.
-We would agree with that.
+You should prepare for a hotel photo shoot in the same way that you would prepare for a royal visit.
+Sounds over the top?
+Well frankly, if you don’t put the preparation in you really can’t expect to get great shots however good the photographer.
 Don’t think everything can be fixed in Photoshop.
 Here are some tips to help you plan the shoot.

 First and foremost, be sure to let the photographer know exactly what you are after.
 Scour the internet for rival hotels’ photographs and print them off or email them to the photographer you intend to use.
 Make a list of the things you like and those you don’t.